frankier/meson_clang_win_activation/README.md

-These repo shows an bug or at least an unfortunate interaction between Meson, LLVM's clang-cl driver and passing linker flags containing `/link` through %LDFLAGS%.
+These repo shows an bug or at least an unfortunate interaction between Meson, LLVM's clang-cl driver and passing linker flags containing `/link` through `%LDFLAGS%`.

 There are a few ways to see the problem.